sgiraldo2/dining-togo/README.md

 npm install
 ```

-## Development Server

 Start the development server by running:

-Then you should be able to click on the local host link in your IDE.
-It is usually on http://localhost:3010

 ```bash
 npm run dev
 ```

+Then you should be able to click on the local host link in your IDE.
+It is usually on http://localhost:3010

 ## Production

 The production link for the application is on this page https://togo.santiago.works/

 You should be able to click the above production link to see the hosted application